-Leo Sisti, Italy, holds a law degree from the University of Pavia and is a contributing reporter for the Italian newsweekly L'Espresso, where he has been a special correspondent and in more than 30 years has investigated corruption, financial crimes, mafia, politics, terrorism and organized crime.
+Leo Sisti, Italy, holds a law degree from the University of Pavia and is a contributing reporter for the Italian newsweekly L'Espresso, where he has been a special correspondent.
+In more than 30 years, he has investigated corruption, financial crimes, mafia, politics, terrorism and organized crime.

 In the early ‘90s, Sisti covered the so-called ‘clean hands’ investigation which stamped out corruption in Italy, and he was awarded the prestigious Il Premiolino journalism prize.

 Sisti, who joined ICIJ in 2000, has co-authored seven books, two of which were on bankruptcy-related scandals involving the Vatican: "Il Banco paga" (The Bank Pays, 1982) and "Il Caso Marcinkus" (The Marcinkus Case, 1991).

 The other five books were: "La morte del Maestro" (The Maestro' Death, 1987); "Les Nouveaux Reseaux de la Corruption", in French (The new network of corruption, with Fabrizio Calvi, 1995); "L’Intoccabile - Berlusconi e Cosa Nostra"(The Untouchable - Berlusconi and Cosa Nostra, 1997), on the ties between former Prime Minister Silvio Berlusconi and Cosa Nostra; "Piedi Puliti" (Clean Feet, which investigated corruption in Italian soccer, 1998); and "Processo all’italiana" (Trial Italian-style), published in 2012 and written with Piercamillo Davigo, a famous judge of the ‘clean hands’ investigation.